farizaiis/test-dieton/README.md

 #### TECH STACK USED (Back End)
 ![image](https://user-images.githubusercontent.com/46044060/143916279-2d7e3207-cc03-4b40-9c14-03586f4022c0.png)

+#### What is DietOn?
+An App that controls users Diet Progress.
+Users can check their Weight and Measurement progress, set how many Calorie can consume, set Meal Plan and Exercise Planfor check how many Calorie has consumed

+#### Next Feature
+- Reminder feature for Exercise Plan and Meals Plan
+- Auto List or Recommended Meals and Exercise Plan for users (based on BMI)
+- Stream Exercise Video Feature
+- Community feature (user can sharing about their progress with other user)

 #### HOW TO RUN IN LOCAL
 - After clone this repo run npm install
 - For create database ---> npx sequelize db:create